 This years 'Planet of the Apps' explored the world of apps (predominantly mobile) through the eyes of different demographics both past and present.

 Speakers from some of the globes leading organisations highlighted their own experiences giving advice to businesses and startups alike.

 This years speakers included the Co-founder of Rovio, PopCap's Game Editor, VP at MTV, Hipstamatic's CEO and the Co-founder of Layar.

 Each speaker brought something different to the table.
 I found myself especially interested in the startups who's business revolve around an innovative application much more so then the larger brands who have invested in apps once their business was a success.

 Some really good points were addressed during the conference and I would recommend attending Planet of the Apps to brands, entrepreneurs and those within the mobile sector.

-I was recently asked to devise and manage an experiential marketing concept for Nokia.
+I was asked to devise and manage an experiential marketing concept for the Nokia Foundation.
 They wanted something to attain, interest, PR, footfall and engagement whilst promoting the new Nokia N8 mobile device.
-In short, I inserted the 'interactive graffiti' wall (as seen on Dragons Den) into a Nokia shell.
+I inserted the ‘interactive graffiti’ wall (as seen on Dragons Den) into an outline of a Nokia N8 mobile phone.
 This is what happened next…

 Attendees created ‘digital graffiti’ on the screen using a digital spray paint can and their own artistic vision